kruti-thukral/RAFT_Prototype/README.md

 * Kruti Thukral (012586041)
 * Nishtha Aatrey (013006292)

-# Link to the paper on which this prototype is based:
+# Link to the research paper:
 https://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14
 # Contributions by Team Members
 ## Kruti Thukral
-* Understood and researched on the various aspects of RAFT
+* Understood and researched on the various issues addressed by RAFT
-* Worked on implementation of prototype using open soure python library
+* Worked on implementation of RAFT prototype using open soure python library
-* During the presentation, talked on performance and optimizations in RAFT
+* During the presentation covered below topics
+  - Performance and optimizations in RAFT
+  - Concluding difference between RAFT and PAXOS
-* During the presentation, gave a quick demo on a protoype using RAFT open source library
+  - Presented a demo on the protoype using RAFT open source library
 * Played an active role in the Q & A session during the presentation

 ## Pratik Bhandarkar